bbottema/outlook-message-parser/README.md

 Under the hood it uses the [Apache POI - POIFS](http://poi.apache.org/poifs/) library to parse the message files which use the OLE 2 Compound Document format.
 Thus, it is merely a convenience library that covers the details of the .msg file.
 The implementation is based on the information provided at [fileformat.info](http://www.fileformat.info/format/outlookmsg/).

+v1.1.20 (14-April-2019)

+- [#7](https://github.com/bbottema/outlook-message-parser/issues/7) Fix missing S/MIME header details that are needed to determine the type of S/MIME application

 v1.1.19 (10-April-2019)

 - Log rtf compression error, but otherwise ignore it and keep going and extract what we can.